ComNets-Bremen/ops-on-the-bench/README.md

 Loading Data
 ===============

-To Load omnetpp models data into empty DB.
+To Load OOTB definitions/models data into empty DB.

 The dumped data is saved as `db.json` and it contains all omnetpp configurations inputted.
 Process is automated by running bash script: `dump.sh`